SCCapstone/Code-Commandos/Readme.md

 3) Select “Test Project (DutyRoster 1)” to run the tests.

 Behavioral Test:
 For the first Behavioral Test, JemmyFX is used as the framework.

-1) Open the DutyRoster 1 program in Netbeans.
-2) Select “Run” on the Menu bar on the top.
-3) Select “Test Project (DutyRoster 1)” to run the tests.
+[currently working on implementing JemmyFX]

 --------------
 Contributors: